-If the student shows abnormal reaction, stay with the student and manage accordingly.
+If the student shows an abnormal reaction, stay with the student and manage accordingly.
 Notify parent/guardian.

-1. Abnormal reactions require a VAAERS form to be submitted.
+Abnormal reactions require a Vaccine Adverse Event Reporting System (VAERS) form to be submitted.
 Notify supervisors.

 Wound Chronic Care and Treatment

 Some students have wounds that need additional medical treatment because they are difficult to heal or do not heal.
 Most of these wounds involve infections that are resistant to antibiotics and that require multiple medications and sterile dressing changes.
 Students with uncovered, draining wounds will be temporarily excluded unless covered with a dressing that is taped and secure on all 4 sides to prevent blood borne pathogen exposures.